 “We’re all just walking each other home” – Ram Dass

 READ ABOUT LINDA HERE

 Linda Hunter has spent more than 35 joy filled years as an independent writer, published author, and professional event planner.
 Dedicated to service and open to possibility, she aspires to walk a path of grace.
 Linda’s passion for life includes a passion for death.
-She spends time volunteering in the Palliative Care Unit at Saanich Peninsula Hospital, is a member of the Victoria Holistic Death Care Community and is grateful to have supported her elders through end of life.
+She spends time volunteering in a local hospital Palliative Care Unit, is a member of the Victoria Holistic Death Care Community, is the co-visionary behind Deathly Matters, and is grateful to have supported her elders through end of life.

 Linda believes that the final gift we can give someone is to honour their time on earth, to celebrate the life they lived, and to cherish the memory that they leave behind.
 At Dying With Grace, she provides event planning and writing services to create a memorable farewell that represents that life’s journey.